Superposition theorem for flexible grids

 Note that this decomposition is a weighted linear combination instead of a pure linear one as before.
-This requires to compute these weights.
-Finding the betas stems from solving a linear system of dimension the number of considered changes $N_\tau$.
-Yet only minimal information is needed for this: \begin{itemize} \item $\text{Ifo}^{T^{ref}}_l$, resp. $\text{Ifo}^{T^{\tau_k}}_l$, as state variables from reference power flow state $PF(T^{ref})$, resp. from each unitary topological change $PF(\Tau^{\tau_k})$ state, as in the ST equation. \item the nature of $\tau_k$, which assets are impacted by it and how. \end{itemize}
+This requires us to compute these weights.
+We will demonstrate that finding the $\beta^i$ stems from solving a linear system of dimension the number of considered unitary changes $n_\tau$:

-Beyond this, no other knowledge such as underlying grid properties, complete adjacency matrix or complete topology information is needed.

-We will eventually demonstrate that the linear system to solve for computing the beta coefficients is of the form :